-If you look at the casualties, especially in the Soviet Union and China which are so, so much worse than what we suffered in the United States--you get some sense as to just how much our parents wanted to avoid another war like WWII.
-So a whole set of institutions were created and changed to make that a reality—starting, most obviously, with the United Nations, which came out of the ashes of World War II.
+If you look at the casualties, especially in the Soviet Union and China which were so, so much worse than what we suffered in the United States—you get some sense as to just how much our parents wanted to avoid another war like World War II.
+So a whole set of institutions were created and charged with making that a reality—starting, most obviously, with the United Nations, which came out of the ashes of World War II.

 The other thing that emerged was the dissolution of the European colonial empires.
 Those empires had basically had governed the world with I’ll-fight-you-for-it rules for centuries.
-After WWII, we saw an explosion of the number of UN member states, as these colonial empires were abandoned.
-Now, there are obviously lots of stories—horror stories really-- about the way in which the states were created.
-But nobody had ever been in the business of creating states from colonies ever before.
+After World War II, we saw an explosion of the number of UN member states, as these colonial empires were abandoned.
+Now, there are obviously lots of stories—horror stories really—about the way in which the states were created.
+But nobody had ever been in the business of creating states from colonies before.

 There was also a global sense that democratization was the wave of the future.
 In country after country after country, there was this shift toward some sort of a more democratic rule.

-The next big event, of course, was the end of the Cold War and in a sense, with the end of the Cold War, you saw an end of the last great colonial empire in the Soviet Union.
-There was an emerging global neoliberal consensus of how you manage the global economy based on capitalist principles and democratic forms of political organization.
+The next big event, of course, was the end of the Cold War and, in a sense, the end of the last great colonial empire, the Soviet Union.
+There was an emerging global neoliberal consensus on how to manage the global economy based on capitalist principles and democratic forms of political organization.

-Some of this was also reflected in civil rights.
-The 1964 Civil Rights Act in the United States took us from segregation in the early 60s to President Obama being the first African-American president.
-That happened in only a couple of generations –another enormous accomplishment!
+Some of this was also reflected in the civil rights movement.
+The 1964 Civil Rights Act in the United States took us from the segregation era to President Obama being the first African-American president.
+That happened in only a couple of generations—another enormous accomplishment!

 You also saw parallel developments in civil rights and human rights on the international scale.
-The notion was that we were creating a kinder, gentler form of competition which is still pretty competitive, But I would much rather live in the world that was then emerging than the world my parents had to deal with, with the Nazi expansion.
+The notion was that we were creating a kinder, gentler form of competition but one that was still pretty competitive.
+Still, I would much rather live in the world that was then emerging than the world my parents had to deal with, with the Nazi expansion.
 The underlying assumption was the great march of history was toward a “power-with” world rather than a “power-over” world.

 You saw folks like Stephen Pinker making pretty persuasive arguments that over the long term, and even the time scales of decades, we were making enormous progress, toward ending violence and war, though, obviously, there was much, much more to do.

-What has me worrying at the moment is that it seems like this progress is starting to come to a halt.
+What has me worrying at the moment is that it seems like this progress is coming to a halt.
 We seem to me to be backsliding into a world of “I’ll-fight-you-for-it rules.”
 We see the disintegration of the Middle East into a whole series of wars between and for Islam, and the enormous casualties coming out of Syria and the fear that this could spread.
-There is the notion that the European Union is on the verge of breaking up over problems with the structure of the Euro, the flow of refugees, and many other related strains is very worrying.
+Also very worrying is the notion that the European Union is on the verge of breaking up over problems with the structure of the Euro, the flow of refugees, and tensions between urban elites and the larger population.

 We also have a time where compromise on the political right is becoming a really bad word.
-You have candidates like Donald Trump who are talking about winning, winning, winning.
-And the reaction on the political left is pretty much to go for the win as well.
-Bernie Sanders’s platform is everything that liberals ever wished for, he's going to make happen.
+You have political figures like Donald Trump who keep talking about winning, winning, winning.
+And the reaction on the political left is pretty much the same—go for the big win.
+Increasingly, it seems like Democrats are attracted to candidates who promise them everything that they ever wished for.
 It doesn’t matter what the other side thinks or wants.